melodyloveless/creativeCoding_fall2026/week4/index.md

 - And complete...
   - [Iterative Plotting](assignment.html)

 There is no reading/exploration this week.
-Use this time to work on other coursework and for studying.
+Use this time to work on the other coursework and for studying.